osuosl/ganeti-instance-image/README.markdown

                 of instance memory)
 * `FILESYSTEM`: Set which filesystem to format the disks as.
 Currently only supports ext3 or ext4. (default: ext3)
+* `FDISK`:      Select either "parted" or "sfdisk" as the fdisk program to use when creating partitions. (default: sfdisk)
 * `KERNEL_ARGS`: Add additional kernel boot parameters to an instance.
 This currently only works on booting a kernel from inside.
 * `IMAGE_NAME`: Name for the image to use.
 Generally they will have names similar